JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-import.md

     }
     ```

-2. In your version catalog, apply the EAP version of the Kotlin Multiplatform Gradle plugin, for example:
+2. In your version catalog, apply the experimental version of the Kotlin Multiplatform Gradle plugin, for example:
    TODO check the final release version

     ```text